-Unveiled at the 2019 Frankfurt Motor Show, the new RS 7 Sportback comes with more power, greater practicality and improved efficiency.
+The new RS 7 Sportback Performance comes with more power, greater practicality and improved efficiency.
 For the first time, it houses five seats and a mild hybrid drivetrain.

 In audi Virtual Cockpit, special rS displays provide details of tyre pressure, torque, performance, oil temperature, boost pressure, lap times, acceleration and g-forces.
 The shift light prompts drivers to upshift when the rev limit is reached.